Skip to content

 Rope Bondage

 Rope bondage is more advanced and offers more creative positioning options.
-It requires learning basic knots and being aware of nerve compression risks — never tie rope tightly around joints or near the neck.
+It requires learning basic knots and being aware of nerve compression risks - never tie rope tightly around joints or near the neck.
+Safety shears stay within reach from the first wrap to the last.
 Cotton and nylon ropes are beginner-friendly.
 Jute is traditional in Shibari (Japanese rope bondage) and requires more technique.
+Suspension is a different discipline again, with a different risk profile, and it is not something to teach yourself from a diagram.

 Spreader Bars